sourdough-danish-pastries-recipe

 If your butter feels like it’s beginning to melt on the edges, place it in the refrigerator for a few minutes to help it set back up.
 If your butter block is still cold, but nice and pliable, you’re ready for the next step.

-Step 3 – Lock in the Butter Block
+Step 3 – Lock the Butter Block into the Sourdough Danish Dough

-Remove your Danish dough from the fridge and roll it out to a 16 x 10-inch rectangle.
+Remove your sourdough Danish dough from the fridge and roll it out to a 16 x 9-inch rectangle.

 Frequently check that the dough is not sticking to your counter.
 Lift up the edges and sprinkle with more flour when you need to.